eriknovak/DTProc/README.md

 This work is developed by [AILab](http://ailab.ijs.si/) at [Jozef Stefan Institute](https://www.ijs.si/).

-The work is supported by the X5GON and EnviroLENS projects.

-The [X5GON](https://www.x5gon.org/) is a project connecting OER repositories and providing services to improve the educational process.
-The [EnviroLens](https://envirolens.eu/) project is a project that demonstrates and promotes the use of Earth observation as direct evidence for environmental law enforcement, including in a court of law and in related contractual negotiations.
+The work is supported by the [X5GON](https://www.x5gon.org/), a project that connects OER repositories and provides services to improve the educational process.